Andrew Mitchell: Personal life

 Mitchell is married to Dr Sharon Bennett, a GP and a former dentist, and has two daughters, born December 1987 and December 1990.
 He maintains a residence in his constituency of Sutton Coldfield and primarily lives in Islington, London.
 In the 1980s, he lived at Tithby in Rushcliffe, west of Langar.
 He married in August 1985 at St Bartholomew-the-Great, in central London.

 Mitchell is a trustee of International Inspiration – a charity that promotes access to sport, play and physical exercise in low and middle income countries around the world.
 He sits on the Board of Trustees alongside Sebastian Coe, Katherine Grainger and David Davies.

 Mitchell was previously a trustee of the E. M. Radiation Research Trust, now known as the Radiation Research Trust, which conducts research into radiation emissions, from sites such as mobile phone masts.
 He was also a senior strategy adviser for consultants Accenture.
 He is also Freeman of the City of London and a Liveryman of the Vintners' Company.

 In 2010, Mitchell was sworn in as a Privy Councillor.
-On 11 April 2025, Mitchell was appointed a Knight Commander of the Order of Saint Michael and Saint George in former Prime Minister Rishi Sunak's Resignation Honours list.
+On 11 April 2025, Mitchell was appointed a Knight Commander of the Order of Saint Michael and Saint George in former prime minister Rishi Sunak's Resignation Honours list.

 Mitchell is a member of the Burgundian bacchanalian fraternity, the Confrérie des Chevaliers du Tastevin.

-In April 2025, Mitchell was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 2024 Prime Minister's Resignation Honours by Rishi Sunak "for political and public service".